-- 17. The two main elements of personal data are that the information must relate to a living person and that the person must be identifiable. - 18.
-An identifiable living individual is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of the individual. - 19.
-Information will relate to a person if it is about them, linked to them, has biographical significance for them, is used to inform decisions affecting them or has them as its main focus. - 20.
+- 18. Information will relate to a person if it is about them, linked to them, has biographical significance for them, is used to inform decisions affecting them or has them as its main focus. - 19.
 The requested information is about vehicles which have been licensed by the council as taxis or private hire vehicles (PHV's).
 The request also asks for the VRM's.
 It is the VRM's which have been withheld by the council under the exemptions claimed.
-The information is not therefore special category data or criminal offence data. - 21.
+The information is not therefore special category data or criminal offence data. - 20.
 The licensing of hackney carriages is governed by the Town Police Clauses Act 1847 ("the 1847 Act"), section 42 of which requires councils to maintain 'a book' containing the name and address of the vehicle proprietor, the granted licence number and any convictions in respect of the proprietor or driver, and to open this to public inspection.
-For private hire vehicles, section 51(3) of the Local Government (Miscellaneous Provisions) Act 1976 ("the 1976 Act") requires local authorities to maintain 'a register' of driver's licensed to drive private hire vehicles with the name of the driver, the granted licence period and the licence number, and to keep the register available at its principal offices for inspection by members of the public. - 22.
-Neither of these acts requires that VRM data is published in the register by local authorities, however, the council processes VRM information, together with the information required for the 'book' (1847 Act) or 'register' (1976 Act), in order to identify either the driver or registered keeper, or both, and verify that the tax, MOT and insurance correspond with the licensed vehicle.

-23. The VRM will therefore relate to an identifiable individual and relate to the relevant vehicle keeper's private life and falls within the definition of "personal data" for the purposes of the DPA.

-24. It is noted however that the complainant's request asks for information dating back to 2012.
+For private hire vehicles, section 51(3) of the Local Government (Miscellaneous Provisions) Act 1976 ("the 1976 Act") requires local authorities to maintain 'a register' of driver's licensed to drive private hire vehicles with the name of the driver, the granted licence period and the licence number, and to keep the register available at its principal offices for inspection by members of the public. - 21.
+Neither of these acts requires that VRM data is published in the register by local authorities, however, the council processes VRM information, together with the information required for the 'book' (1847 Act) or 'register' (1976 Act), in order to identify either the driver or registered keeper, or both, and verify that the tax, MOT and insurance correspond with the licensed vehicle. - 22.
+The VRM will therefore relate to an identifiable individual and relate to the relevant vehicle keeper's private life and falls within the definition of "personal data" for the purposes of the DPA. - 23.
+It is noted however that the complainant's request asks for information dating back to 2012.
 The Commissioner therefore notes that some of the entries for previous years are likely to refer to vehicles which are no longer being used as taxis or PHV's.
 They may have been sold on to other private owners who now use these for their own private domestic purposes.
 Therefore a disclosure of this information is likely to provide VRM's which relate to vehicles no longer owned by the licenced taxi driver named in the relevant register entry for that vehicle- the information for these entries will be out of date and inaccurate.